 Gamification provides frequent feedback to the users.
 When playing games, users can make wrong choices, but by seeing the leaderboards and badges, they can see their performance and whether they have earned it to the next level.
 In this way, gamification creates many opportunities to improve user behavior, resulting in a robust cybersecurity culture.

-There are many ways gamification can be implemented in the organization’s cybersecurity training programs.
+Gamification can be implemented in the organization’s cybersecurity training programs in many ways.
 But there are a few challenges that companies face while adding the gamification element to their training.
 These are as follows:

 - The most crucial pitfall of gamification is that many designers create games that do not fit all audiences.
 Other games are well designed but don’t match the goal of the organization’s training and hence don’t help the learner engage in the content.

-- Sometimes gamification in cybersecurity training results in a wasted resource, because the games are way too complex for users to understand.
+- Sometimes gamification in cybersecurity training wastes resources because the games are way too complex for users to understand.
 Thus, designers must be told about the objectives and execution options to achieve the desired results.

 - Various development tools available online allow anyone to create a game.
 While this is a good thing for the tech community, it is also an alarming situation for companies, as cyber attackers can develop a game to target employees, tricking them into making mistakes that cause breaches.

 - Integrating gamification elements in cybersecurity training also brings endless update challenges.
-Cyber training needs to be an agile process requiring constant updates to use customer behavior, patterns, and industry trends. his can not be achieved if users are playing outdated games.
+Cyber training must be an agile process requiring constant updates to use customer behavior, patterns, and industry trends.
+This can not be achieved if users are playing outdated games.